PyRetri/PyRetri/docs/INSTALL.md

 ### Datasets

-In our experiments, we use four general image retrieval dataset and two person re-identification dataset.
+In our experiments, we use four general image retrieval datasets and two person re-identification datasets.

 - [Oxford5k](https://www.robots.ox.ac.uk/~vgg/data/oxbuildings/): collecting crawling images from Flickr using the names of 11 different landmarks in Oxford, which stands for landmark recognition task.
 - [CUB-200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html): containing photos of 200 bird species, which represents fine-grained visual categorization task.